 When we talk about e-readers, Amazon’s Kindle portfolio is the first thing to spring to mind.
 For many avid bookworms, Kindles have become synonymous with digital reading, thanks to their clear e-ink displays and ability to hold thousands of books in one small, portable form factor.
-The latest addition to the lineup is the new Kindle Paperwhite (2021), which fits right between the basic Kindle and Oasis.
+The latest in the lineup is the Kindle Paperwhite (2021), which fits right between the basic Kindle and Oasis or Scribe.
 But is it still one of the best e-readers out there?
 Let’s find out in Android Authority’s Amazon Kindle Paperwhite (2021) review.

 What you need to know about the Kindle Paperwhite (2021)

 - Amazon Kindle Paperwhite 2021 (8GB, with ads): $139.99 / €129.99-139.99 / £129.99

 - Amazon Kindle Paperwhite 2021 (8GB, without ads): $159.99 / €149.99 / £139.99 / Rs.
 13,999

 - Amazon Kindle Paperwhite 2021 Signature Edition (32GB, without ads): $189.99 / €189.99 / £179.99 / Rs.
 13,999